 - You can access your contacts on Google Contacts.

 - You can access your documents on Google Docs.

 - All your calendar events and notes are also saved on the cloud.

-This is really convenient for the users but the issue is the limited amount of storage that gets full soon and then you need to free up space on Google Photos cloud.
+This is convenient for the users but the issue is the limited amount of storage that gets full soon and then you need to free up space on the Google Photos cloud.

-First thing and the easiest way to access and manage data on your Google Photos cloud is to use the Google Photos app on your phone to delete the unnecessary pictures and videos.
+The first thing and easiest way to access and manage data on your Google Photos cloud is to use the Google Photos app on your phone to delete unnecessary pictures and videos.